+Electrovaya is taking some steps to mitigate these risks.
+It has started a business development and sales initiative and some new business, such as from Leclanche, has begun.
 The SEPARIONTM ceramic composite separator is also being actively sold and some early sales have started.
 The Saxony government has been approached to finance the project to implement the Electrovaya non NMP process at Litarion.
 If this non NMP process is successfully implemented, this will reduce operating costs for electrode manufacturing at Litarion substantially.
 The NMP equipment will be surplus and surplus equipment will be sold.
-Business Development teams have been augmented in both Canada and Gemany to reduce the risk from a single large customer.